 This interpretation agrees with the drastic change of the thickness of the Imbert Fm and the resulting wedge-shaped geometry in cross section for the unit.
 The wedge-shaped sequence thickens to the SW in the PPC and pinches out at the RSJC to the NE.
-This geometry is the results of the seafloor morphology created by the rising of the NE edge of the basin, or outer forearc, with exhumation and erosion of the ophiolitic basement and other underlying units of the acretionary prism, as well as the reworking of the turbiditic and volcanic rocks of the IM1 unit to form debris flow deposits.
+This geometry is the result of the seafloor morphology created by the rising of the NE edge of the basin, or outer forearc, with exhumation and erosion of the ophiolitic basement and other underlying units of the accretionary prism, as well as the reworking of the turbiditic and volcanic rocks of the IM1 unit to form debris flow deposits.
 The breccias were shed from subaqueous scarps created by the uplift and faulting and filled rugged seafloor topography produced over the emplaced ophiolitic thrust sheet.
-In this sense, paleocurrent data indicate the existence of a serpentinite source area in the NE.
+In this sense, palaeocurrent data indicate the existence of a serpentinite source area in the NE.

-7.3 Paleostress analysis of the syn-sedimentary deformations
+7.3 Palaeostress analysis of the syn-sedimentary deformation

-The results of the paleostress analysis of small fault arrays and joint sets that affect the rocks of the Imbert Fm in selected locations establishes an extensional stress ellipsoid for the syn-sedimentary tectonics in all cases (Fig. 9).
-These stress ellipsoids are characterized by a subvertical σ_1 axis and a subhorizontal, NNE-SSW to NE-SW σ_3 trending axis.
-The axial ratios of these ellipsoids are generally high (0.5-0.9; see Supplement C), and indicate a pure to horizontal axially symmetric extension ($\sigma_1 \sim \sigma_2$) stress tensor, which is characteristic of pure normal to normal strike-slip deformation.
-Although most stress ellipsoids show a NE-SW trending σ_3 axis, in some of them (sites 11JE15, 10JE224B and 10JE53), this orientation corresponds to σ_2 probably due to of northern Hispaniola an axe permutation or local perturbations of the regional stress field.
-The restored syn-sedimentary NW-SE trending normal faults and the meter-scale graben structures that affect the youngest breccia and olistostromic successions of the IM3 unit, like the 11JE51 and 11JE252 sites, all indicate a general NE-SW extension.
-Therefore, an ex-5 tensional stress-field affects the uppermost levels of the crust during the sedimentation of the Imbert Fm at least in the lower to middle Eocene.
+The result of the palaeostress analysis of small fault arrays and joint sets that affect the rocks of the Imbert Fm in selected locations establishes an extensional stress ellipsoid for the syn-sedimentary tectonics in all cases (Fig. 9).
+These stress ellipsoids are characterized by a subvertical $\sigma_1$ axis and a subhorizontal, NNE-SSW to NE-SW $\sigma_3$ trending axis.
+The axial ratios of these ellipsoids are generally high (0.5-0.9; Suplement C), and indicate a pure to horizontal axially symmetric extension ( $\sigma_1 \sim \sigma_2$ ) stress tensor, which is characteristic of pure normal to normal strike-slip deformation.
+Although most stress ellipsoids show a NE-SW trending $\sigma_3$ axis, in some of them (sites 11JE15, 10JE224B and 10JE53), this orientation corresponds to $\sigma_2$ probably due to an axis permutation or local perturbations of the regional stress field.
+The restored syn-sedimentary NW-SE trending normal faults and the metre-scale graben structures that affect the youngest breccia and olistostromic successions of the IM3 unit, such as the 11JE51 and 11JE252 sites, all indicate a general NE-SW extension.
+Therefore, a gravity-driven extensional stressfield affects the uppermost levels of the crust during the sedimentation of the Imbert Fm at least in the lower to middle Eocene.